Can Your Landlord Sell the House You’re Renting? Yes. With Certain Conditions.

 What happens if the house you're renting gets foreclosed on?

-This is one of the few ways a home can change ownership in Texas without the lease surviving the sale even if the lease doesn’t contain language that allows termination of the lease upon sale.
+This is one of the few ways a home can change ownership in Texas without the lease surviving the sale even if the lease doesn't contain language that allows termination of the lease upon sale.
 Unfortunately, if the home you are renting is foreclosed on, you might be evicted once the home is sold at auction.
-The reason I use the word might is that many people who buy homes at auction are real estate investors.
-There’s a decent chance they may choose to continue to rent you the home.
+The reason I use the word might is that many people who buy homes at auction are real estate investors and don't pursue an eviction on paying tenants.
+There's a decent chance they may choose to continue to rent you the home.
 However, the catch would be that it would be under a new lease that may have different terms than your current one.

 If you're getting notices in the mail saying the home you're renting is going to be foreclosed on, you'll want to ensure the landlord is made aware of the notices immediately while they potentially still have time to avoid the foreclosure.
 If you're unable to reach your landlord, feel free to reach out to us by contacting us online or by phone.
 We have super sleuth powers when it comes to finding people, and might be able to purchase the home from your landlord before the foreclosure and potentially allow you to continue renting the house.